 Most residents will not see or smell the smoke used during our test.
 If traces of the smoke or its odor do enter your building, it is an indication that gasses and odors from the sewer may also be entering at other times.

 - Vents connected to your building’s sewer pipe are inadequate, defective or improperly installed

 - Pipe, connections and seals of the wastewater drain system in and under your building are damaged, defective, missing plugs or improperly installed

 - Traps under sinks, tubs, basins, showers and other drains are dry, defective, improperly installed or missing.
 Running water through all sinks, tubs and floor drains upon receipt of testing notification from the Town can reduce the chance of smoke entering due to dry traps under sinks, tubs, basins, showers and other drains.

 What should I do if testing smoke enters my building?

-Report the presence of smoke in your building during testing by calling 311 or (919) 469-4090.
+Report the presence of smoke in your building during testing by calling 311 or (919) 469-4000 outside Cary limits.
 We recommend that you locate and correct the issue allowing smoke to enter your structure.
 While we’ll render all possible assistance, the correction of any defects on private property is the responsibility of the property owner.

 Submit a Request